impresso/impresso-text-acquisition/README.md

 - [x] (refactoring) move all olive-related functions into `importers/olive.py`
 - [x] replace `partOf` field with canonical article ID
 - [x] deal with `<QW>` elements when extracting box coordinates

-## JSON Schemas

-The output of this script is a bunch of JSON files.

-TODO: update with schema examples (when finalised)

-ALL LISTS IN THE JSON FILES ARE ORDERED.

-coordinates: top, left, bottom, right

-`issue.json`